 Other currencies accepted: You may find that your Euros are welcomed, especially in large towns and cities, but you’ll get a crappy exchange rate, so avoid it at all costs.
 If you’re heading off somewhere a little more rural or buying something on the market, you must have some Lek with you.
 It’s best to change your money when you arrive to get the best exchange rate and avoid using other currencies wherever possible to reduce inconvenience.

 How To Tip In Albania

-You don’t have to tip your taxi driver unless you feel they were very friendly or helped you out in some way.
+You don’t have to tip your taxi driver unless you feel they were very friendly or helped you out somehow, though I know many Americans who insist on giving 10% extra; locals told me it’s not the norm.
 In that case, the amount you tip is at your discretion.